Is it HPV or Yeast Infection?

 Have you been experiencing abnormal vaginal symptoms recently?
 Do you worry you might be suffering from some kind of sexually transmitted disease such as HPV or is it just a vaginal yeast infection?

-In this article I’ll tell you what are the most common symptoms of both as well as how you can test for both infections to be 100% sure what you’ve got, so you can treat it effectively.
+In this article, I’ll tell you what are the most common symptoms of both as well as how you can test for both infections to be 100% sure what you’ve got, so you can treat it effectively.

-HPV stands for human papilloma virus.
+HPV stands for human papillomavirus.
 There are 150 kinds of HPV viruses, some of them cause papillomas (warts) and some can cause cancer of the mouth, throat, anus, cervix, and penis.

 HPV is very common and most sexually active people are bound to get infected at least once in their lifetime.
 The good news is that often HPV infection disappears on its own without causing any health issues, if it doesn’t, then it may cause genital warts or cancer.

 Although in many cases HPV doesn’t produce any symptoms for many years, some infected women may notice:

 - Warts in your genital area, which are painless soft bumps that resemble little cauliflowers.

 If you notice warts, you don’t need to worry.
 They are easy to treat and they don’t cause any complications.
 The HPV virus that doesn’t give any symptoms is the one that can cause cancer.

 How to Test for HPV?

 As some HPV types can go unnoticed for years, and they may be very dangerous, it’s crucial to get tested.
 Every sexually active person should get tested for HPV in order to prevent cancer.
 The best way to get tested is to visit a sexual health clinic.
 If you prefer more privacy, you order a test kit online.